aout1145/vexor-js/README.md

 # vexor.js

-A tiny JavaScript runtime written in zig.
+A tiny JavaScript runtime written in Zig.

 Based on quickjs-ng & libuv.